headwinds/headwinds/docs/articles/google_app_password_help.md

+---
+layout: default
-# Google App Password Help
+title: Google App Password Help
+---

 Today, I was working on [Porthole](https://github.com/headwinds/headwinds/wiki/Porthole-Chrome-Extension) and accidentally update the password of the gmail account that used to send emails.